 Local infrastructure can be stretched in peak tourist seasons and destinations.
-On our travels we’ve seen towns and cities that struggle with pollution, waste disposal and crazy traffic, as well as increased cost of living impacting local people.
+On our travels we’ve seen towns and cities that struggle with pollution, waste disposal and crazy traffic.
+As well as increased cost of living impacting local people.
 This isn’t just in Asia, we’ve seen it in Barcelona and in places in New Zealand too.

-Our guide in Cambodia was telling us that the frequent use of the US dollar, and the fact that almost everything costs a minimum $1, in places like Siem Reap, makes many products unaffordable for local people.
+Our guide in Cambodia explained to us that the frequent use of the US dollar, combined with the fact that almost everything costs a minimum $1, in places like Siem Reap, makes many products unaffordable for local people.

 During our time in Southeast Asia, particularly Vietnam and Cambodia, we came across a number of fantastic social enterprises and charities.
 These provide genuine and often unique opportunities, for tourists to spend money in a way that has direct, positive impacts on the local people and / or environment.

-When you purchase ‘handicrafts’ from markets and street stalls, more often than not you are purchasing goods made in China or other overseas factories or sweatshops and purchased in bulk.
-For genuine local products look for fair trade stores, these support local ethnic groups to find new markets for their crafts and products, and pay fair prices to artisans.
+When you purchase ‘handicrafts’ from markets and street stalls, more often than not you are purchasing goods made in China.
+They may be produced in overseas factories or sweatshops.
+For genuine local products look for fair trade stores.
+These support local ethnic groups to find new markets for their crafts and products, and pay fair prices to artisans.
 You will take home something truly unique and provide valuable income for a local family.
 I found that fair trade stores were also much more environmentally responsible, using recycled packaging and bags and selling products made from recycled materials.

 Here are some of our favourite social enterprises, fair trade stores and charities that we discovered on our trip.